Read on to discover the major features of this look and practical ways to evoke it in your house no matter where in the world you live!

 Juxtaposing décor is an important quality in the French country farmhouse style; for example, mixing and matching things of like-kind (such as plates and chairs) and putting antique next to vintage, but this design principle applies to materials too.

-Dive into the online treasure trove at Chez Pluie—you never know what you might find—an antique sheep bell from Provence (pictured above), or a rare antique grain-measuring wooden vessel (pictured below), for example?
+Dive into the online treasure trove at Chez Pluie—you never know what you might find—a charming French goat's bell from Provence (pictured above), or a rare antique grain-measuring wooden vessel (pictured below), for example?

 5. Delightfully distressed décor

 Embrace imperfections in surface textures and retain the beauty of worn patinas by leaving them unmended when treatment is not essential.